brightigiemokha/Shalon-s-House.html/README.md

 <img src="./assets/images/readme/pics.jpeg">

-the Gallery section show some images of what beauty Shalons House is. it cover from the receptions to the rooms, bar gym and food. making a clearer expectation
+the Gallery section show some images of what beauty Shalons House is. it cover from the receptions to the rooms, bar gym and food. making a clearer expectation for the reader

 <br>